 AMD: While AMD does sell graphics cards directly through its website, stock on all Big Navi cards is sold out right now.

 Best Buy: Best Buy’s RX 6800 selection is slim, with the store only stocking the MSI and XFX models, plus a few from Gigabyte.
-All are sold out right now, with no way to sign up for notifications on when restocking might occur.
+Most are sold out right now, although one model from Gigabyte and one model from XFX have limited in-store availability depending on location.

 Newegg: Newegg currently has the largest selection of RX 6800 models, with cards from Gigabyte, Asus, MSI, Asrock, PowerColor and Sapphire.
 All of these cards are sold out right now, but you can add them to a wishlist to get email notifications for when they restock.